 “Personal data” is any information about a living individual which allows them to be identified from that data (for example a name, photographs, videos, email address, or address).
 Identification can be by the information alone or in conjunction with any other information.
-The processing of personal data is governed by [the Data Protection Act 2018, the General Data Protection Regulation 2016/679 (the “GDPR” and other legislation relating to personal data and rights such as the Human Rights Act 1998.
+The processing of personal data is governed by the Data Protection Act 2018, the General Data Protection Regulation 2016/679.

-Whilst we and the other data controllers will take every effort to ensure your privacy, it may be possible to identify you from the information you provide to us or other third party information.
-The purpose of this notice is to inform you about how we will deal with your personal data in the event that you can be directly or indirectly identified.
+Whilst we will take every effort to ensure your privacy, it may be possible to identify you from the information you provide to us or other third-party information.
+The purpose of this notice is to inform you about how we will deal with your personal data.
 Where you share with us personal data about a third party, you should first obtain their consent unless it is not possible to do so.

 We also share personal data with our suppliers.

-What data do the data controllers listed above process?
-They will process some or all of the following where necessary to perform their tasks:
+Data controllers process some or all of the following where necessary to perform their tasks:

 - Names, titles, and aliases, photographs;